KesharwaniArpita/outreachy-contributions/README.md

   <img src="output\Single\NR-AR\3\3_training_history.png" alt="Before SMOTE" caption="Training history">
 </div>

+**t-SNE (t-Distributed Stochastic Neighbor Embedding)** is a dimensionality reduction technique that visualizes high-dimensional data in 2D/3D by preserving local similarities.
+It helps in ML by **Revealing clusters/patterns** in complex data (e.g., molecular embeddings) and **Validating preprocessing** (e.g., checking if SMOTE creates realistic synthetic samples).
 The t-SNE visualizations showed good separation between active and inactive compounds in the model's embedding space, particularly for the training set.

-### 3. Making Predictions
+### Making Predictions
 Load the saved model and predict on new data:
 ```python
 import tensorflow as tf